evizitei/ruby-tanks/README.md

 how to beat bots by controlling it themselves.
-The best way to learn the most from this toy is to first pick a bot to defeat and put it into the ring with a UserBot.
+The best way to learn the most from this toy is to first pick a bot to defeat and put it into the ring with a UserBot (just one at a time, it's fun to watch 5 bots go at it but it's hard to figure much out in that environment at first).

 Then use the controls to see what it takes to beat that bot manually.
 When you can articulate that as a strategy, you can write a bot to try to encode that strategy and see how it works.